I’ve hit all the big ticket items. Now for the bits and pieces that may be of interest.

 I use Jones bars to alleviate pain from pressure on my wrists that came from getting hit by an inattentive motorist in 2017.
 Their 45-degree angle works wonders.
 They also give me a long grip area that lets me change positions, and lots of real estate to attach all manner of gadgets.
 An AWD ebike with one throttle for each thumb, dual PAS panels and dual displays, headlights, a dashcam, missile launchers etc. benefits from the wealth of mounting points available.

 I also use two sets of Wolf Tooth Fat Paw grips.
 1 and 1/2 grips per side.
 The extra diameter works well with my hands and thanks to those wrists, I need the extra padding.
 I cover the 2-piece-per-side grips with a wrap of silicone plumbers’ tape that keeps them grippy but not sticky.
-If I tear up the grip tape somehow (this happens after about a year of normal use) I just wrap on another layer.
+If I tear up the grip tape somehow (this happens rarely) I just wrap on another layer.

-Long ago I gave up on trying to find quality beams that suited my needs, that I could wire into my main ebike battery.
+Long ago I gave up on trying to find a light that suited my needs, that I could wire into my main ebike battery.
 Instead all of my lights have their own internal, rechargeable batteries.
 Once a week at the office I charge them all on the same day, via a USB hub that is a part of my office garage gear.

-I use my lights as daybright, daytime running lights as well as for normal night use.
-The need to have the lights visible in the day means I am going brighter than most folks’ lighting setups.
+I use my lights as daybright, daytime running lights and night use.
+The need to have the lights day-visible means I am going brighter than most folks’ lighting setups.

-My lighting choices are informed by the knowledge that blinkie lights are the best to improve the ‘conspicuity’ (yes thats a word) of a rider, but they detract from an upcoming motorist’s ability to track the motion of the bike.
+My lighting choices are informed by the knowledge that blinkie lights are the best to improve the ‘conspicuity’ (yes thats a word) of a rider, but they inhibit a motorist’s ability to track motion.
 So I use a combination of steady lights and blinkies, front and rear.

 Out front I use a pair of Niterider Lumina Micros for my main headlight beams.
 I split my headlights into two widely separated beams for the same reason cars do it.
 It makes for a wider beam pattern than you can get even with a dual-bulb single headlamp.